Saving water

 We’re working with residential customers across our region to help them be more waterwise.

-WaterAssist Home is a new program to help homeowners who use more than 680 litres of water per day (more than 250 kilolitres per year) to save water and save money on their water bills.
+WaterAssist Home helps homeowners who use more than 680 litres of water per day (more than 250 kilolitres per year) to save water and save money on their water bills.
 The program includes a home water use assessment and a reliable, affordable plumbing service to repair or replace inefficient water fittings.

-Valued at $360 per household, the program is free for eligible homeowners, for a limited time.
+Valued at $360 per household, the program is free for eligible homeowners.

 Water saving tips